AdityaPatil7900/AI-Powered-Resume-Ranker/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)
 ![Status](https://img.shields.io/badge/Status-Completed-brightgreen)

-> 🚀 A smart, NLP-based AI application that ranks resumes based on how well they match a job description using Sentence-BERT embeddings.
+> 🚀 A smart, NLP-based AI application that ranks resumes based on how well they match a job description using TF-IDF and cosine similarity.
 Perfect for HR teams, recruiters, and your portfolio!

 ---

 ## ✨ Features
 - 📥 Upload multiple resumes (PDF format)
 - 📝 Enter any job description
-- 🤖 Leverages BERT embeddings to semantically compare resumes
+- 🤖 Leverages TF-IDF and cosine similarity
 - 📊 Ranks resumes by relevance
 - 💬 Clean, interactive UI with Streamlit
 - 🎯 Ideal for portfolio projects, HR tech tools, and interview screening automation